Elena Gilbert: Season 6

 In season six, Elena starts back at Whitmore, and is unable to set foot in her hometown.
 She is also unable to recover from Damon's death and starts lurking the borders of Mystic Falls in order to grab civilians, drink their blood, then compel them to forget, but as spirit magic no longer works in Mystic Falls, any of her victims who cross into the town remember the ordeal, putting her identity as a vampire at risk when one of her victims, Sarah, comes to town.

 Elena begs Alaric to compel her to forget that she ever loved Damon, which Alaric is able to do, due to him being an Enhanced Original, with the ability to compel other vampires.
 She eventually wears him down and asks her friends to never remind her once the compulsion had been done.
 After a number of failed attempts, Alaric successfully compels her to forget her love for Damon.
 She however leaves Alaric with some of her reminders of Damon, should she ever need them again.
-She is told of her former feelings for Damon soon afterwards, but decides to stay the way she is, as she doesn't want to go back to being unhappy again.
+She is told of her former feelings for Damon soon afterwards, but decides to stay the way she is, as she does not want to go back to being unhappy again.
 She starts to date her classmate, Liam.

 Once Damon comes back to life, Alaric tries to convince Elena to allow him to undo the compulsion, a decision she is reluctant to make.
 She eventually decides to have him undo it, but Alaric goes back to being human again after crossing into Mystic Falls, causing him to lose his vampire status (he only stayed alive because his once fatal human injuries were healed), meaning he will not be able to do so.
-She is then left to finally come face-to-face with Damon and see if she'll still feel the same way about him.
+She is then left to finally come face-to-face with Damon and see if she will still feel the same way about him.
 They eventually rekindle their relationship, Elena takes the cure that Bonnie gave Damon.
 At Alaric's wedding, Kai ruins their wedding and casts a sleeping spell on Elena, linking her life to Bonnie's.
 She makes a sacrifice to let Bonnie live out her life until it is her turn.
 She bids goodbye to her friends and loved ones before parting ways but knows that she will see Damon, Stefan and Caroline again one day.

 Season 7

-Elena doesn't make an appearance but is heard calling Damon's name when he visits the Armory vault.
+Elena does not make an appearance but is heard calling Damon's name when he visits the Armory vault.
 It was a way of Sybil, the Siren, luring him into a trap.